IkeguchiLab/3D-RISM-AI/README.md

 ## Citation

 For details of 3D-RISM-AI, please see the following paper.
+If our models or any scripts are useful to you, consider citing the following paper in your publications:

-Kazu Osaki, Toru Ekimoto, Tsutomu Yamane, and Mitsunori Ikeguchi, 3D-RISM-AI: A Machine Learning Approach to Predict Protein-Ligand Binding Affinity using 3D-RISM, submitted.
+Kazu Osaki, Toru Ekimoto, Tsutomu Yamane, and Mitsunori Ikeguchi, 3D-RISM-AI: A Machine Learning Approach to Predict Protein-Ligand Binding Affinity using 3D-RISM, J. Phys.
+Chem.
+B in press.